 Bought the print and want it digital too?
 UPGRADE to the Digital Edition for $3.99 email for details.
 Mac@NickMacari.com

-If you purchase the book, please come back to this page and leave a review at the bottom of the page.
+If you purchase the book, coming back to this page and leaving a review at the bottom of the page is always appreciated.